PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Linked List/Linked Lists.md

   Like arrays, Linked List is a linear data structure.
 Linked list elements are not stored at a contiguous location; the elements are linked using pointers.

-  Array Advantages :
+  * Array Advantages :

   1) Arrays store elements in contiguous memory locations, resulting in easily calculable addresses for the elements stored and this allows faster access to an element at a specific index.

   2) Also, better cache locality in arrays (due to contiguous memory allocation) can significantly improve performance.

-  Arrays limitations :
+  * Arrays limitations :

-  1) The size of the arrays is fixed
+  1) The size of the arrays is fixed.

   2) Inserting a new element in an array of elements is expensive because , the room has to be created for the new elements and to create room existing elements have to be shifted
      |1|2|5| if 4 insert 2 index ; |1|2|4|?| -> |1|2|4|5| ; we have to move all the elements after 2
      but in Linked list if we have the head node then we can traverse to any node through it and insert new node at the required position.

-  Linked List Advantages :
+  *Linked List Advantages :
   1) The Linked List size is not fixed, dynamic size.
 However If we need new element store, we easily insert and first.

   2) Linked List does not wastage memory.

   3) Ease of insertion/deletion.

-  Linked List limitations :
+  * Linked List limitations :

   1) Random access is not allowed.
 We have to access elements sequentially starting from the first node(head node).
 So we cannot do binary search with linked lists efficiently but implementation O(n) possible.

   2) Extra memory space for a pointer is required with each element of the list.
 Linked lists use more memory as a reference to the next node is also stored along with the data.

   3) Arrays have better cache locality that can make a pretty big difference in performance.

   4) It takes a lot of time in traversing and changing the pointers.

-  Major differences :
+  * Major differences :

   Size: Stored in contiguous blocks of memory in an array.
 It cannot be resized due to the risk of other data being overwritten.
         However, in a linked list allows for a dynamic size so that can change size.

   Memory allocation: For arrays at compile time and at runtime for linked lists.

   Memory efficiency: Linked lists use more memory as a reference to the next node is also stored along with the data.However, size flexibility in linked lists may make them use less memory overall;

   Execution time: Any element in an array can be directly accessed with its index but all the previous elements must be traversed to reach any element.
 ```
 [linked-list vs array](https://www.geeksforgeeks.org/linked-list-vs-array/)